 - Immunosuppressant medications

 Alopecia areata is a complex problem to manage.
-Many people’s hair loss resolves spontaneously, but they must deal with quick and noticeable hair loss in the meanwhile.
-Consult your healthcare practitioner about prospective hair loss treatments,therapies and cosmetic choices to alleviate shame and anxiety.
+Many people’s hair loss resolves spontaneously, but they must deal with quick and noticeable hair loss in the meantime.
+Consult your healthcare practitioner about prospective hair loss treatments, therapies, and cosmetic choices to alleviate shame and anxiety.